IHE/QRPH.CCG/input/pagecontent/CCG_v3_launch.md

     Actions to normatively generate Resulting Data.
-If the RequestGroup returned by the QRPH-64 transaction is empty, the processing loop ends and the set of Resulting Data is persisted as part of the patient’s updated health record.
+If the RequestGroup returned by the QRPH-64 transaction is empty, the processing loop ends and the set of Resulting Data is persisted as part of the patient’s uPlanDefinitionated health record.
 NOTE: if an empty RequestGroup is returned by transaction QRPH-64 at step-4, the processing loop ends at this step.